 Every plastic Christmas tree will eventually end up in landfill.
 This year, why not try dressing up an existing plant, using a potted Christmas tree or making one from driftwood or twigs?

-If you’re opting for the real deal this year, Council is running free collections for living Christmas trees from 28 December to 31 January.
-Bookings open from 19 December and are limited to one tree per household.
+If you’re opting for the real deal this year, Council is running free collections for living Christmas trees from 27 December to the end of January.
+Bookings open from 18 December 2024 and are limited to one tree per household.

 Reduce food waste